This article will cover:

 - A: Products containing lithium ion batteries are classified as dangerous goods.

-See this article about the Vantage S/E Laser Trackers.
+See this article about Battery Transportation and Disposal Regulations for the Vantage S/E Laser Trackers batteries.

 See this article for traveling with the Focus Laser Scanner.